Estimated annual campus deadline: Early December

 - Essay #2: 3 pages or less typewritten, double-spaced pages responding to one of the topic prompts provided in Carnegie application materials (made available each October for the following year).
 Use the prompt from the project you are most interested in working under.

-- Two letters of recommendation, signed and written on Department letterhead.
+- Two letters of recommendation, which should be signed on letterhead, scanned, and sent by the recommender to email@example.com.
 These recommendations can come from anyone the student feels can best speak to their abilities as a potential Fellow, but it is recommended that at least one be written by a professor in the student’s major department.